Florida vs. Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Gators have been favored by 8.5 points or more three times this season and covered the spread in one of them.

-- Florida is 2-2 against the spread and 3-1 overall this season when the team notches more than 17.8 points.
+- When Florida records more than 17.8 points, it is 2-2 against the spread and 3-1 overall.

 - The Gators have turned the ball over six times this season, four more turnovers than the Wildcats have forced (2).